-Martin is the head of the German labour & employment team and advises national and international companies on all aspects of individual and collective labour law.
-His main practice comprises advising employers in the drafting of employment contracts, including post contractual non-competition clauses, restructurings, transfer of undertakings and mass redundancies; in matters of enforced redundancy and dismissals due to operational reasons, conduct or illness; and in the context of pre and post transactional labour and employment issues in M&A.
+Martin is the head of the German labour & employment team and advises national and international companies on all aspects of individual and collective employment and labour law.
+His main practice comprises advising employers in the drafting of employment contracts, including post contractual non-competition clauses, on restructurings and transfer of undertakings as well as on mass redundancies.
+His expertise includes matters of enforced redundancy and dismissals due to operational reasons, conduct or illness.
+Martin advises regularly in the context of post transactional labour and employment issues in M&A.

 Martin is a specialised attorney for Labour Law and represents employers before labour courts.